The-File/SK-Fixed/README.md

 	- Upgrades from 10 tick to 14 tick.
 	- Fixes an input drop bug experienced with high fps.
 	- Disables movement interpolation of entities on screen, to reduce buffering.

+# For GH trying to fix Java 19 compatibility:

+1. Remove "jvmarg = -XX:+AggressiveOpts" from getdown.txt.
+It is an invalid unrecognized argument in more recent versions.
+2. Update LWJGL dlls to the latest 2.9.3 version.
+3. Specify "--add-opens=java.*****=ALL-UNNAMED" type arguments for every single internal JDK API used.
+In Java 16+, due to JEP 261 (https://openjdk.org/jeps/261), strong encapsulation is enabled by default, and assumed internal JDK APIs are illegal to be utilized via reflection.
+You can manually break this still via "--add-opens" or "--add-exports" commands.